lucee/Lucee/README.md

 Copyright 2006-2014 Various contributing authors Copyright 2015-2021 Lucee Association Switzerland

 The Lucee code base was forked from the [Railo Server Project](https://en.wikipedia.org/wiki/Railo) (Version 4.2) in January 2015.
-The Lucee Association Switzerland  (LAS) is the legal custodian of the code base, and contributors are required accept the [LAS Contributor License Agreement (CLA)](https://dev.lucee.org/t/las-contributor-license-agreement-cla/181).
+The Lucee Association Switzerland  (LAS) is the legal custodian of the code base, and contributors are required to accept the [LAS Contributor License Agreement (CLA)](https://dev.lucee.org/t/las-contributor-license-agreement-cla/181).

 Lucee Server is licensed under the Lesser GNU General Public License Version 2.1 (or later); you may not use this work except in compliance with the License.
 You may obtain a copy of the License in the LICENSE file, or at:
 [http://www.gnu.org/licenses/old-licenses/lgpl-2.1.txt](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.txt)